Roman Republic

 1. “... after occupying the more prestigious post of king of Uruk, Meskalamdu gave Ur to his son Mesanepada to rule.
 Upon the father’s death, Mesanepada ascended the throne of Uruk, as is revealed by the title ‘king of Kish’ on his seal,”

-Clearly this suggestion needs to be modified if it is accepted that there is no evidence that the title ‘king of Kish’ ever meant ‘king of Uruk.
+Clearly this suggestion must be modified if it is accepted that there is no evidence that the title ‘king of Kish’ ever meant ‘king of Uruk.
 It is, of course, possible, that:

 1. at some point in his reign, Meskalamdu retired in order to allow Mesanepada to rule at Ur, at which point he himself adopted the honorary title of ‘king of Kish’; and